 In today’s globalising society, this kind of access is a commodity, up there with speaking multiple languages and security clearance.

 And a second passport is good for a speedy exit.
 Who knows?
-Next year the US passport may be issued in orange.
+The new US passports may be issued in orange.

 Maps and Trump’s pumpkin: Wikipedia/CC BY 2.0